 - Data is collected randomly.
 For example, with simple random sampling.

 - The data is approximately normally distributed.

-Sample question: your company wants to improve sales.
+Example question: your company wants to improve sales.
 Past sales data indicate that the average sale was $100 per transaction.
 After training your sales force, recent sales data (taken from a sample of 25 salesmen) indicates an average sale of $130, with a standard deviation of $15.
 Did the training work?
 Test your hypothesis at a 5% alpha level.

 Step 1: Write your null hypothesis statement (How to state a null hypothesis).
 The accepted hypothesis is that there is no difference in sales, so:

 Step 2: Write your alternate hypothesis.
 This is the one you’re testing in the one sample t test.
 You think that there is a difference (that the mean sales increased), so:

 Step 3: Identify the following pieces of information you’ll need to calculate the test statistic.
 The question should give you these items: